tfpauly/privacy-proxy/draft-private-access-tokens.md

 blind_sig = rsabssa_blind_sign(skP, AccessTokenRequest.blinded_req)
 ~~~

-`skP` is the private key corresponding to ORIGIN_KEY, known only to the Issuer.
+`skP` is the private key corresponding to ISSUER_KEY, known only to the Issuer.

 The Issuer generates an HTTP response with status code 200 whose body consists of
 blind_sig.
 The Issuer encapsulates this as the response to the Client's request,
 sets the media type to "message/access-token-response", and sends the result to
 the Mediator.

-The Issuer then updates any local state for the (ANON_CLIENT_ID, ORIGIN_KEY) tuple as
+The Issuer then updates any local state for the (ANON_CLIENT_ID, ORIGIN_ID) tuple as
 needed.
 For example, if the policy is meant to bound the number of tokens given to
 a given ANON_CLIENT_ID, then the Issuer should increment the number of tokens issued
 for the given ANON_CLIENT_ID.